strobertson/coursera-getting-and-cleaning-course-project/README.md

 ## Contents of repo

-- run_analysis.R - R script which will download the raw data, process this into a tidy data set and output a text file at the end tidy_data.txt with the complete tidy data set
+- run_analysis.R - R script which will download the raw data, process this into a tidy data set and output a text file at the end tidy_data.txt with the complete tidy data set.
+Details of the functionality of this script can be found in CodeBook.md
-- tidy_data.txt -
+- tidy_data.txt - The output produced by the run_analysis.R script
-- codebook_tidy_data.pdf -
+- CodeBook.md - Details of the study design, source and structure of raw data and overview of transformations performed by run_analysis.R